kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

 	)
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iii.&nbsp;&nbsp;&nbsp;&nbsp;If you will be making multiple versions in the same day, use a timestamp as well.<br>
+If you will be making multiple versions in the same day, use a timestamp as well.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.  **Use git versioning.** This is a little more advanced, but it can
- help you keep a record of changes you may have made to files over time.<br>
+b.  **Use git versioning.** This is a little more advanced, but it can help you keep a record of changes you may have made to files over time.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.&nbsp;&nbsp;&nbsp;&nbsp;[Here's an intro](http://datasci.kitzes.com/lessons/git/) Justin wrote on how to use it.<br>
+[Here's an intro](http://datasci.kitzes.com/lessons/git/) Justin wrote on how to use it.<br>

 2.  **Keep rigorous notes on *why* and *when* you do something.** <br>
 a.
 Just like keeping a notebook of experiments in a wet lab, you should take notes every time you sit down to work on a project.<br>
 b.
-You might, for instance, be trying to improve the performance of a classifier by adding in new overlays or negative training clips <br>
-&nbsp;&nbsp;&nbsp;&nbsp; by using high-scoring negative clips from testing.
-Keeping record of why and how many you add in will help you keep track of the<br>
-&nbsp;&nbsp;&nbsp;&nbsp; methods you used later on.<br>
+You might, for instance, be trying to improve the performance of a classifier by adding in new overlays or negative training clips by using high-scoring negative clips from testing.
+Keeping record of why and how many you add in will help you keep track of the methods you used later on.<br>
 c.
 Some of us use note taking apps such as [Workflowy](https://workflowy.com/) while others keep pen-and-paper journals.
-Other approaches include using a <br>
-&nbsp;&nbsp;&nbsp;&nbsp; Google Document or a Jupyter Notebook.
+Other approaches include using a Google Document or a Jupyter Notebook.
 Choose the method that works best for you and encourages you to keep notes.<br>

 3.  **Create readme.txt files where you keep your training scripts, data, and model files.** <br>
 a.
-Readme's are great for reminding yourself what you were doing with a project or any other people who might be jumping<br>
-&nbsp;&nbsp;&nbsp;&nbsp;on the project as well.<br>
+Readme's are great for reminding yourself what you were doing with a project or any other people who might be jumping on the project as well.<br>
 b.
-A simple readme is just a log of what you were doing and why (similar to your notes but probably more succinct).<br>
-&nbsp;&nbsp;&nbsp;&nbsp; It might look like this but can take on a different format:
+A simple readme is just a log of what you were doing and why (similar to your notes but probably more succinct).It might look like this but can take on a different format:

 This readme was created for the {X project code} on {Y date} by {Z user}.
 Training scripts can be found in {A directory}, labels and